ducakar/TextureReplacer/TextureReplacer/README.md

 Notes
 -----
 * Texture compression step is disabled if TextureCompressor is detected.
-Texture compression is then left to TextureCompressor which is a more specialised mod for that purpuse.
+Texture compression is then left to TextureCompressor, which is a more specialised mod for that purpuse.
 * The planet textures being replaced are the high-altitude textures, which are also used in the map mode and in the tracking station.
 When getting closer to